ekopen/live_trading_engine/README.md

 # Live Trading Engine

 Visit [www.erickopen.com](http://www.erickopen.com) to see my projects running live and to view comprehensive documentation.

 ## Overview
-This is the repo for a trading engine that is designed to be up 24/7.
-It continuously intakes market data, stores that data, uses the data to frequently train machine learning models, and then uses those machine learning models to make trading decisions.
-This project showcases my skillset in creating trading infrastructure.
+This repository contains a fully automated trading engine designed to operate 24/7.
+It continuously ingests market data, stores that data, retrains machine learning models on a frequent basis, and uses those models to make trading decisions.
+This project highlights my ability to design and implement robust trading infrastructure.

 ## Details
-- This project consists of 4 modules:
+This project consists of four primary modules:
-    - Market Data Stream: streams real time tick level market data for five different cryptocurrencies
+- **Market Data Stream:** Streams real-time, tick-level market data for five different cryptocurrencies.
-    - Market Data Storage: continuously populates a database with new tick data
+- **Market Data Storage:** Continuously populates a database with incoming tick data.
-    - ML Trading Strategies: frequently retrains machine learning models based on new market data
+- **ML Trading Strategies:** Retrains machine learning models frequently based on the latest market data.
-    - Systematic Trading: uses ml models to simulate making trading decisions, incorporating an execution, risk assessment, and portfolio tracking engine
+- **Systematic Trading:** Simulates real-time trading decisions using ML models, with integrated execution, risk management, and portfolio tracking components.

-- This code is containerized via Docker and currently runs on a Digial Ocean server.
-Dashboards (available on my website) are created via Grafana.
+The system is containerized using Docker and currently deployed on a DigitalOcean server.
+Dashboards (available on my website) are built using Grafana for real-time monitoring and visualization.

 ## Future Improvements
-- Introduce Kubernetes for automatic resource scaling.
+- Implement Kubernetes for automatic resource scaling and orchestration.
-- Create one config file for all modules, as well as JSON files for different ML models/strategies.
+- Consolidate configuration into a single master config file, with modular JSON files defining various ML models and trading strategies.